-How did Chambliss wind up with the extra teachers?
-"This is a problem ers. that I inherited," said Wilson, who became county schools superintendent three years ago, after public-school desegregation began.
+How did Chambliss wind up with the as a college to pay public school teachextra teachers?
+"This is a problem ers.
+We don't have the resources." that I inherited," said Wilson, who became county schools superintendent three years ago, after public-school desegregation began.

 He noted that Chambliss has traditionally enrolled the children of Tuskegee Institute faculty members and Veterans Administration hospital employees--the best-paid and best-educated Negroes in Macon County.

-"In the past," Wilson said, "superintendents furnished them with just about anything they wanted (at Chambliss) to keep them quiet."
+"In the past," Wilson said, "superin-Then, he said, the PTA members tendents furnished them with justabout anything they wanted (at Chambliss) to keep them quiet."

 But, the superintendent continued, he is now "trying to even things up."
 "The way it looks now," he said, "next year we will send them the number of teachers they 'earn'--eight."

-In their petition, the parents suggested that the county provide one additional teacher for Chambliss, since Tuskegee Institute owns and maintains the school building--thus saving the school board the cost of doing so.
+In their petition, the parents suggested that the county provide one additional teacher for Chambliss, since Tuskegee Institute owns and maintains the school building -- thus saving the school board the cost of doing so.

 Wilson said he thinks the school board will agree to that.
-But any other extra" teachers will have to be paid by someone other than the county, he said: "We are willing to do anything we can --but we can't spend money we don't have."
+But any other "extra" teachers will have to be paid by someone other than the county, he said: "We are willing to do anything we can --but we can't spend money we don't have."

 Dean Hunter said, however, that Tusplored rationally in your mind the solution you would find acceptable in Viet

 Nam?"
-Movers asked, "Until you have
+Moyers asked, "Untilyouhave

 faced that question, I don't believe

 you're qualified to say that the war is

 ful debate," he said, "if the hawks (people who want to enlarge the war) would

 concede that power has its limits, and

 the doves (people who oppose the war)

 would concede that power has its

 The hawks, he said, must realize that

-"bombers cannot win the war," and the
+'bombers cannot win the war," and the

 doves must recognize that "the U.S.

 is using its power out of a sense of responsibility, not a sense of opportuni-

 Dissent must not become "a blind belief in your cause" or a search for "a

 villain on the other side," Moyers said,

 "We must keep alive the trust that binds

-A questioner suggested that the U.S.

-"I don't think that the government

 government has increased distrust by

 failing to tell the people the truth about

 deliberately--except perhaps in a critical emergency--deliberately tries to

-lie."
-Moyers replied.
+lie," Moyers replied.
 He said that as

 Presidential press secretary, he tried

 to give "our side of the news" -- but not

 to withhold information.
 "That did not

-this country together."

-Viet Nam.
+Still No Bail

+BESSEMER, Ala, -- A drive to

+raise bond money for Mrs. Ada Pearl

+Smith fell short of its \$500 goal last

+weekend, according to Walter Jenkins of the Bessemer NAACP, Mrs.